Everything to Know About Google Sheets Charts (15 Min Guide)

 Download a Copy of Our Example Sheet

-If you would like to experiment with the charts in Google Sheets, you can make a copy of our chart example spreadsheet.
+If you would like to experiment with the charts in Google Sheets, you can make a copy of my chart example spreadsheet.
 You can also find some example chart sheets in the spreadsheet.
-If you find this example sheet useful, you may also want to consider checking out our paid templates.

 Google Sheet Chart Types